Asbestos Removal & Encapsulation

 Over the years we’ve developed our infrastructure to support all sizes of projects in a wide range of sectors; from small but vital projects to multi-million pound contracts in challenging environments.
 We are equipped to manage out-of-hours work, emergency response and surges in demand.

 As well as being engaged in long-term national frameworks with clients in challenging environments, such as Network Rail, Transport for London, Northern Power Grid and ASDA; at Rhodar we also work for a range of blue chip clients on major one-off projects.
 These include:

-The Millennium Mills project in association with The Silvertown Partnership – a major project that is part of the London Docklands regeneration (see a video case study of this project):
+The Millennium Mills project in association with The Silvertown Partnership – a major enabling works project that is part of the London Docklands regeneration (see a video case study of this project):

 The Walsgrave Hospital PFi project in association with Skanska:

 Waterloo Railway Station, a highly bespoke and innovative asbestos removal solution delivered for Network Rail.

 Princess Foods FMCG Warehouse project in association with Vinci Plc and Ogden Group – an innovative project in a huge 1960’s factory:

 The Woodhead Tunnel project in association with Balfour Beatty and National Grid - a 5km stretch of tunnel through the heart of the Pennines: